xiaomizhaMt/takeaway-ordering-system/README.en.md

 ## Screenshots

 The following static screenshots are captured from the deployed demo site.
-Static images render more consistently in GitHub README pages and are easier to scan on mobile.

 | Login | User Home |
 |---|---|